AuroreAA/ICS-implementation/README.md

 ## Contact

-If you would like to add your work to this repository or contribute to developing new advancements, please open an issue.
+Please open an issue if you would like to add your work to this repository or contribute to developing new advancements.